MicroStar-Tech/simdjson/doc/basics_doxygen.md

 ```

 The parsed document resulting from the `parser.load` and `parser.parse` calls depends on the `parser` instance.
 Thus the `parser` instance must remain in scope.
 Furthermore, you must have at most one parsed document in play per `parser` instance.
+You cannot copy a `parser` instance, you may only move it.

+If you need to keep a document around long term, you can keep or move the parser instance.
+Note that moving a parser instance, or keeping one in a movable data structure like vector or map, can cause any outstanding `element`, `object` or `array` instances to be invalidated.
+If you need to store a parser in a movable data structure, you should use a `std::unique_ptr` to avoid this invalidation(e.g., `std::unique_ptr<dom::parser> parser(new dom::parser{})`).

 During the`load` or `parse` calls, neither the input file nor the input string are ever modified.
 After calling `load` or `parse`, the source (either a file or a string) can be safely discarded.
 All of the JSON data is stored in the `parser` instance.
 The parsed document is also immutable in simdjson: you do not modify it by accessing it.

 For best performance, a `parser` instance should be reused over several files: otherwise you will needlessly reallocate memory, an expensive process.
 It is also possible to avoid entirely memory allocations during parsing when using simdjson.

 If you need a lower-level interface, you may call the function `parser.parse(const char * p, size_t l)` on a pointer `p` while specifying the